sahilzalte/365-DAYS-365-CODES/README.md

   - **Day 322**: Today we implemented the `mousemove` Event Listener to create a dynamic cursor effect that follows the mouse movement.
   - **Day 323**: Today we explored `Event Object` properties and methods in JavaScript, including `event.target`, `event.type`, `event.preventDefault()`.
   - **Day 324**: Today we learned about `Event Bubbling` and `Event Delegation` in JavaScript, and implemented a project that utilizes event delegation to handle click events on dynamically created buttons.
+  - **Day 325**: Today we Created a `Live Character Counter` and finalized our understanding of Event Listeners in JavaScript.

 ## Getting Started.

 To explore the solutions, please follow these steps: